mathLab/PINA/CHARTER.md

   - For code, a license on the Open Source Initiative's list of [Popular Licenses](https://opensource.org/licenses).
   - For data, a license on the Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).
   - For specifications, a community developed and maintained specification agreement, such the [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
-* Include and adhere to the Organization's policies, including the [trademark policy](https://github.com/mathLab/PINA/blob/master/TRADEMARKS.md), the [antitrust policy](https://github.com/mathLab/PINA/blob/master/ANTITRUST.md), and the [code of conduct](https://github.com/mathLab/PINA/blob/master/CODE_OF_CONDUCT.md).
+* Include and adhere to the PINA's policies, including the [trademark policy](https://github.com/mathLab/PINA/blob/master/TRADEMARKS.md), the [antitrust policy](https://github.com/mathLab/PINA/blob/master/ANTITRUST.md), and the [code of conduct](https://github.com/mathLab/PINA/blob/master/CODE_OF_CONDUCT.md).

 ## 9. Amendments